White Apache

 White Apache (Bianco Apache) is a 1986 Western film directed by Bruno Mattei.
 The film was an Italian and Spanish co-production between Beatrice Films and Multivideo.

 Plot

 After heavy gunfire in a clash with some outlaw, a pregnant woman is the only survivor of a caravan.
-Found by the Indians, the woman who is dying, is brought to the village, where she died giving birth to a child.
+Found by the local Apache, the woman who is dying is brought to the village, where she dies giving birth to a child.
+The Apache name the child Shining Sky.